BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/output/root/setRootSinglesSpblurringFlag 0
 ```

-We can also write projections directly from the simulation.
+We can also write projections directly from the simulation as interfile images (*.sin *.hdr).
 The energy window for the projection should have been already specified as a thresholder digitizer module:
 ```ruby
 /gate/output/projection/enable
 /gate/output/projection/setInputDataName WindowPhotopeak